-If you want to mix kayaking with your snorkeling for a full on water-based adventure, you can paddle from the north end of Lower Matecumbe Key to Indian Key in about 30 minutes.
+If you want to mix kayaking with your Florida Keys snorkeling adventure, you can paddle from the north end of Lower Matecumbe Key to Indian Key in about 30 minutes.
 People often see dolphins, manatees, sharks, starfish and crabs in the area.
 You can also explore the overgrown ruins of what was once a bustling town on the island.
 Be sure to bring water and snacks.
 Uninhabited towns that are only accessible by boat don’t typically offer full-service shops and restaurants.

 Best Snorkeling from Marathon